andrewheberle/serverless-ssh-ca/client/README.md

 ca_url: https://ca.example.com/
 ```

-The default location for this config file is `$HOME/.ssh-serverless-ca/config.yml`
+The default location for this config file is
+`%PROGRAMDATA%\Serverless SSH CA Client\config.yml` on Windows and
-however this may also be provided using the `--config` command line flag.
+`/etc/serverless-ssh-ca/config.yml` on other plaforms however this may also be
+overidden using the `--config` command line flag.

 If one of the requested scopes is `offline_access` and this is supported by the
 OIDC IdP then the client can use the provided refresh token for subsequent
 certificate renewals.

+On Windows these system level options can be set using Group Policy via the
+ADMX/ADML files in the `policy` sub-directory.

-The client saves persistent user data such as the user private key, refresh
+The client saves persistent user data such as the users private key, refresh
-token (if provided) and certificate into a user specific configuration file,
+token (if available) and certificate into a user specific configuration file,
-which by default is `$HOME/.ssh-serverless-ca/user.yaml` however this can be
+which by default is `%APPDATA%\Serverless SSH CA Client\config.yml` on Windows
+and `$HOME/.config/serverless-ssh-ca/user.yaml` however this can be overidden
-overidden using the `--user` command line flag.
+using the `--user` command line flag.

 This allows the use of a shared/system configuration file that defines the
 OIDC and SSH CA configuration with user specific data kept seperate.